trufflesuite/trufflesuite.com/public/tutorials/robust-smart-contracts-with-openzeppelin.md

    The `import` statement within our `TutorialToken` contract will be automatically handled by the compiler, along with any subsequent imports within `StandardToken`.

 1. Now we are ready to compile and deploy your contract to the blockchain.
-We will do this using Truffle Develop, a development console that includes an in-memory blockchain, similar to the [EthereumJS TestRPC](https://github.com/ethereumjs/testrpc).
+We will do this using Truffle Develop, a development console that includes a development blockchain that we can use to test deploy contracts, similar to the [EthereumJS TestRPC](https://github.com/ethereumjs/testrpc).
 In your terminal, make sure you are in the root of your project's directory and then launch Truffle Develop:

    ```shell
    truffle develop